Charlotte Cornfield

-Charlotte Cornfield (born 1988 or 1989) is a Canadian singer-songwriter.
-She has released four albums: Two Horses (2011), Future Snowbird (2016), The Shape of Your Name (2019) and Highs in the Minuses (2021).
+Charlotte Cornfield (born October 14, 1988) is a Canadian singer-songwriter.
+She has released five albums: Two Horses (2011), Future Snowbird (2016), The Shape of Your Name (2019), Highs in the Minuses (2021), and Could Have Done Anything (2023).

 Early life

-Cornfield was born in Toronto, Ontario to an Israeli Jewish father, a classical musician and radio producer, and a mother from Toronto who worked as an editor, and grew up in Ossington and Davenport, Toronto.
-Her great-grandmother was famed Israeli cookbook author Lilian Cornfeld (ליליאן קורנפלד).
+Cornfield was born in Toronto, Ontario to an Israeli Jewish father, a classical musician and radio producer, and a mother from Toronto who was a journalist and magazine editor, and grew up in Ossington and Davenport, Toronto.
 She wrote songs and played piano, drums and French horn as a child, and was in several bands as a teenager.
 She began to pursue music as a solo artist after moving to Montreal, Quebec, where she studied jazz drumming at Concordia University, in 2006.

 Career

 Cornfield remained in Montreal for around six years, and later lived in Brooklyn, New York City, for two years.
 While living in Montreal she began performing music live.
 As of 2010, Cornfield also played drums in the band Bent by Elephants and the jazz quartet Takk.
 As of 2017, her touring band comprises Bramwell Park, Craig Schram, and Stephen Tchir of The Provincial Archive.
 As of 2021, Cornfield is based in Toronto.

 Her music has been compared to the work of The Band, Courtney Barnett, Big Thief, Bob Dylan, Jason Molina, Randy Newman, Angel Olsen, Elliott Smith, Sharon Van Etten, Townes Van Zandt, and Neil Young.
 She has named David Bowie, Karen Dalton, Stephin Merritt, Joni Mitchell, Lou Reed, Arthur Russell, Elliott Smith, Van Etten, Elyse Weinberg, Gillian Welch, Yo La Tengo and Young as influences.
+In a 2023 interview, Cornfield named Lucinda Williams as the artist who had most inspired her work.